 - A. Eligible households must document that they have the funds necessary for down payment and closing costs as required by the Primary Lender and the Sponsor.
 The Program's down payment requirement (below) is in place even if the Primary Lender has a lower down payment requirement.
-If the Primary Lender has a higher down payment requirement, there is no additional down payment requirement required by the Program. - B. Homebuyer must contribute a minimum down payment of two percent (2%) of the purchase price, but may contribute more if desired.
-These funds can be gifted from a relative; however, institution grants do not count toward the homebuyer's minimum contribution.
-If the household is participating in a self-help build, their hours-worked can satisfy the 2% contribution.

-C. Sponsor will not provide a subsidy that is greater than the amount of the primary mortgage The subsidy will write down the cost of the primary lender's loan so that the payments of principal, interest, taxes, insurance, and mortgage insurance and HOA dues, if any, are within approximately 25 to 35 % of the gross monthly household income.
+If the Primary Lender has a higher down payment requirement, there is no additional down payment requirement required by the Program. - B. Homebuyer must contribute a minimum down payment of two percent (2%) of the purchase price but may contribute more if desired.
+These funds can be gifted from a relative; however, institution grants do not count toward the homebuyer's minimum contribution. - C. Sponsor will not provide a subsidy that is greater than the amount of the primary mortgage.
+The subsidy will write down the cost of the primary lender's loan so that the payments of PITI are within approximately 28 to 35% of the gross household income.
 The Program Operator will determine the level of subsidy and affordability during underwriting of the Program's loan to make sure that it conforms to the requirements of the HCD funding Program.